 Location: Room 412

-Speakers: Sean Bland (O’Neill Institute for National and Global Health Law, Georgetown University Law Center); Benjamin Brooks (Whitman-Walker Health); Richard Saenz (Lambda Legal); Tristan Sullivan-Wilson (HIPS)
+Speakers: Sean Bland (O’Neill Institute for National and Global Health Law); Benjamin Brooks (Whitman-Walker Health); Richard Saenz (Lambda Legal); Tristan Sullivan-Wilson (HIPS)